 Online Keevil took part in the ‘Vote for Policies’ website and discovered he actually overwhelming agreed with Green policies.

-Keevil joined the Medway Green Party, represented them on BBC South East
+Keevil joined the Medway Green Party, represented them on BBC South East following the leaders debates.

 Keevil wondered what the point of the election had been.